songz/RecordNowMe/README.md

 First, make sure you have the necessary ruby gems `bundle install`

+Then replace the key and secret in `app.rb` with your credentials

 Next, run the ruby file.
 `ruby app.rb` or `shotgun app.rb`